dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

   - Kubernetes
 ---

-Since February we have been working on adopting Kubernetes and cloud-native technologies in our cell simulation platformat [Turbine.ai](https://turbine.ai) .
+Since February we have been working on adopting Kubernetes and cloud-native technologies for our cell simulation platform at [Turbine.ai](https://turbine.ai).
-Part of the job entailed figuring out how to onboard developers who didn't practice DevOps before.
+Part of my job entailed figuring out how to onboard developers who didn't practice DevOps before.

 Companies I've worked at during the past 7 years have all used Kubernetes in some way; and the last one, Turbine.ai, adopted it with my lead.
 It's been quite a journey for me since I first encountered the technology in 2015, not long after securing my first full time role as a software engineer at a SaaS startup.
-Back in those days, the only major cloud vendor that had a managed public K8s offering was Google Cloud Platform (GKE).
+Back in those days, the only cloud vendor that had a managed public K8s offering was Google Cloud Platform (GKE).
 The tech was fresh and all backend engineers at our company were pretty hyped about migrating to GKE from Heroku.

-Later that year, I moved on to a role more aligned with my aspirations of working on distributed data processing pipelines with Apache Spark and had little exposure to K8s for over a year and a half.
+Later that year, I moved to a role more aligned with my aspirations of working on distributed data processing pipelines with Apache Spark and had little exposure to K8s for over a year and a half.
 My path eventually lead back to the container orchestrator when I started working with the machine learning team, running ML workflows in our cloud environment.
 I recall manually installing and upgrading Apache Airflow (which was the only service I operated) with Helm, all from my development laptop.
 If the templates rendered the release was good to go.

-Fast-forward to my next role where I operated an internal data platform that required a more mature development lifecycle.
-I encountered GitOps for the first time here, as the teams were using Argo CD to deploy our applications checked into source control.
-It felt it was a radical quality of life improvement over what I'd been practicing previously.
+Fast-forward to my next role where I operated an internal data platform with a more mature development lifecycle.
+I encountered GitOps for the first time here, as backend teams were using Argo CD to deploy their applications.
+It was a radical quality of life improvement over what I'd been practicing previously.
 Automatic change detection, a nice GUI, alerts on failures and a unified delivery approach for all applications instead of pile of deployment scripts; what's not to love?

-Then, I moved on to another role at Turbine.ai, which is a cool biotech startup.
-We decided to move our simulation orchestrator to K8s, with expectations that other services will follow suit gradually.
+Then, I was hired by Turbine.ai, which is a cool biotech startup.
+In the simulation team, we decided to move our workflow orchestrator to K8s, with expectations that other services will follow suit gradually.
 However, there was a problem.
 Backend developers weren't generally practicing DevOps in the company, and even a simple configuration change in a web app deployment often involved a sysadmin in the loop.
 Moving to K8s can be daunting for such newcomers, as they have to learn how to rebuild their existing applications according to cloud native application development principles such as [12 factor app](https://12factor.net); learn the fundamentals of K8s alongside with its limitations and idiosynchronicities, pick up new tools and infrastructure components, etc. Moreover, the [cloud native landscape]([https://landscape.cncf.io]) is vast and rapidly changing, so the best way to do X might be completely different than it was two years ago.

-I was afraid that if we didn't offer a smooth developer experience, DevOps would be too much pain to do, which would lead to backlash.
+So, long story short, I was afraid that if we didn't offer a smooth developer experience, DevOps would be too much pain to do, which would lead to backlash.
 GitOps is a method that can largely simplify infrastructure operations for developers, and I managed to convince our team that we should deliver it as part of the milestone marking k8s general availability for the rest of the teams.
 But what is GitOps and how can it help?

 # What is GitOps?